asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 An Event is a piece of input data that is sent to FnordMetric through one of the various sources.
 These events are JSON objects (arbitrary hashmaps) with almost no contraints on the schema.
-A event may look like this:
+An event may look like this:

     { "_type": "sale", "product_id": 534221, "purchase_value": 2999 }